A Love Story from Girona, Spain

 But I was there under different circumstances, and at first glance, I labeled those circumstances as unfortunate.
 After a brief stay for a few days, Pete then took off on a trip through Pyrenees, leaving me for six nights on my own.
 That is a rare occurrence – in the last several years Pete and I have only ever been apart for a handful of nights.
 Six in a row would be a test.
 And I immediately kinda failed when I asked my friend Katie to come and stay with me for a few of those nights in order to spend some quality time with her, but also, I admit, to placate my own loneliness.

-But once she left and I was on my own in Girona, instead of feeling lost I found myself swept up in a romantic notion.
+But once Katie left and I was on my own in Girona, instead of feeling lost I found myself swept up in a romantic notion.
 Of being independent, of finding inspiration, of finding myself.

 (WAIT.
 That IS terribly corny.
 But true.)